Welcome to my world.

 Enter OneVoice, the nonprofit organization I founded in 2011.
 In a few short years OneVoice has given birth to kid-powered artistic expression and social change in India, Africa, the U.S., and Central America.
 And we’ve only just begun.

-I am blessed by three teenaged boys—musicians all — and my wife, whose voice sounds like Truth itself to me, and we live in a house full of instruments.
+I am blessed by three teenage boys—musicians all — and my wife, whose voice sounds like Truth itself to me, and we live in a house full of instruments.
 We often find ourselves sitting around the living room with guitars, banjos, ukuleles, and a cajon all pulled out.
 Someone sits down at the piano we inherited from my grandparents, and sometimes, we even break out a few pots and pans.

 Some of the goings-on around here